hypo69/hypo/docs/gemini/set 0/ru/explainer/src/webdriver/chrome/chrome.md

 # <algorithm>

 (Detailed Algorithm flowchart in Mermaid format omitted for brevity.
 It would show steps like loading config, creating options, initializing WebDriver, handling exceptions, and loading payload functions.
-Crucially, it would illustrate the dependency on `gs.path`, `j_loads_ns`, `JavaScript`, and `ExecuteLocator`.)
+Crucially, it would illuStarte the dependency on `gs.path`, `j_loads_ns`, `JavaScript`, and `ExecuteLocator`.)

 **Example Steps (Conceptual):**